 Chicago Area Employment

 These numbers had been showing growth until June 2008 when employment started to drop from the previous year.
 After plumbing 14 year lows, Chicago area employment finally rebounded during 2010 and has been on a general upward trend since though it seems to have flattened out recently.
-Chicago area employment in August hit its highest level going back as far as data is available, surpassing last August by almost 81,000 jobs.
-The good news is that since the bottom in May 2011 we’ve seen an increase in employment in the area of more than 388,000 jobs.
+Chicago area employment continues to trend higher, though November actually declined slightly from the previous November by almost 8,000 jobs.
+The good news is that since the bottom in May 2011 we’ve seen an increase in employment in the area of more than 326,000 jobs.

 The unemployment rate for Chicago is a terrible indicator of the health of the local economy but interesting to note nonetheless.
 The rate can vary significantly from month to month as a result of changes in the assumed size of the labor force.
-Currently it stands at 3.7%, which is at the lower end of the range for the last 24 years.
+Currently it stands at 3.3%, which is the lowest level recorded in this time series.

 Another interesting tidbit to note is that, even though employment declined from 2000 – 2004, home sales continued to rise.
 Then, despite the fact that employment rose from 2006 – 2008, home sales were in a decline.
 So clearly employment is surprisingly not totally correlated with home sales.